-- If your home has large stationary propane tanks, water tanks and/or solar panels, remove any vegetation from the area. - Mow your lawn or keep taller vegetation below four inches. - Trees and shrubs in this zone should be limited to small clusters and have a minimum of 18 feet between treetops.
+- If your home has large stationary propane tanks, remove any vegetation that is under or around the tank. - Mow your lawn or keep taller vegetation below four inches. - Trees and shrubs in this zone should be limited to small clusters and have a minimum of 18 feet between treetops.
 Check with your local forestry professional to get exact crown spacing based on your landscape's slope.